-Nearly every state requires you to have proof of car insurance with you while you’re driving.
-You’ll need it whenever you get pulled over by the police, get into an accident, or, in many states, register a vehicle.
+Nearly every state requires that you keep proof of car insurance with you while you’re driving.
+You’ll need it whenever you get pulled over by law enforcement, get into an accident, or, in many states, register a vehicle.
 Without it, you could get a ticket or face other penalties.

 Proof of insurance is a document that proves you have at least your state’s minimum required coverage.
 It typically comes in the form of an identification card or piece of paper you print out.
 Your provider will make this available to you once you get your policy.
 You can also usually access your ID info on your insurer’s website or mobile app.